 *Please note that the combined pill cannot protect you against sexually transmitted infections.
 Please use barrier contraceptives such as condoms if you are concerned about your sexual health.

-The combined contraceptives are over 99% effective at preventing pregnancy and this is their main benefit and why they were made, however you can also take the pill if you wish to control acne outbreaks, help ease menstrual cramps or alleviate the symptoms of endometriosis.
-These additional pluses can be used in conjunction with preventing pregnancy as well, or on their own.
+The combined contraceptives are over 99% effective at preventing pregnancy this being their main benefit.
+However, you can also take the pill if you wish to control acne outbreaks, help ease menstrual cramps or alleviate the symptoms of endometriosis.
+The combined pill can be used for these issues in addition to preventing pregnancy.
 Other benefits to using this pill include:

 Many women take their birth control first thing in the morning or last thing at night as part of their daily routine.